apache/apisix-docker/README.md

 make build-dashboard-centos
 ```

-## Run Services With Docker-compose
+## Run With Docker-compose

 The following example illustrates how to run APISIX and APISIX dashboard with docker-compose.
-If you want to manually deploy services, please refer to [this guide](https://github.com/apache/apisix-docker/blob/master/docs/en/latest/manual.md)
+If you want to manually deploy services, please refer to [this guide](https://github.com/apache/apisix-docker/blob/master/docs/en/latest/manual.md).

 `/example` contains an example docker-compose file and config files that show how to start apisix and apisix dashboard using docker compose.
 1. Start apisix and apisix dashboard